First, stand up.

 The smell of citrus, and the act of doing something with your hands, can contribute to a feeling of calm.
 Aromatherapy will not save you from panic symptoms, but peeling on orange slowly and taking the skin off of each section of orange can help focus your attention on something outside yourself.
 Panic attack symptoms occur when thoughts start to spiral so far away from the present moment that the worry overcomes your thoughts.
 Come back to the present moment by assigning yourself a small, detail-oriented task.
 (Read more about the calming effects of citrus here.)

-As notes above: getting up and walking around will restore a sense of control, like you are talking action and leading yourself to find a solution for your panicky feelings.
+As noted above: getting up and walking around will restore a sense of control, like you are taking action and leading yourself to find a solution for your panicky feelings.
 If it helps and feels safe to go for a walk outside, do it.
 Fresh air is always a good thing.

 Other Things to Note, Beyond Panic Attack Symptoms